Wilcolab/Anythink-Market-qrorm/readme.md

 ```

 ```
-If you encounter any issue, ensure that the package manager in the docker-compose yaml file is same with the one on your machine.

-For example, if you're using yarn, you don't have any issue.
-But if you're using npm, you may need to change the yarn in the docker-compose file to npm.

-### For package dependency issue with npm
-You would need to update the yaml file to take the flag --legacy-peer-deps for npm machine
+What to take note of, is that you must have docker properly installed and configured on your machine.
+With that you don't have any problem running the app.

 ```